-Bach stamp?
-Or Bach cinderella?
+Is the follwoing small piece of paper a Bach stamp?
+Or a Bach cinderella?
 Or neither nor?

 "Self-made."
 Not by us.
 But by an Austrian private mail company.
 Plus accepted by the international postage stamp collector societies.
 So, no cinderella.
 That means?
 Rare to find.
 Very rare.

-How good, Scotland is mentioned here below "Staffa".
-And green holes: that is really special.
+How good, Scotland is mentioned here below the word "Staffa".
+And green holes: That is really special.
 If this is no cinderella, which of all my stamps is it than?

 1985 Staffa (Scotland)